 Section 333 Exemption: FAA exemption from certain approval requirements based on Section 333 of the FAA Modernization and Reform Act of 2012 (FMRA), which grants the Secretary of Transportation the authority to determine whether an airworthiness certificate is required for a UAS to operate safely in the National Airspace System (NAS).

 Unmanned Aircraft System(s) (UAS): A UAS consists of an unmanned aerial vehicle (UAV) and the components necessary to operate and control the UAV.
 UAS are often referred to as drones.
 According to the FAA, a UAS is the unmanned aircraft and all of the associated support equipment, control station, data links, telemetry, communications and navigation equipment, etc., necessary to operate the unmanned aircraft.
 UAS may have a variety of names including quadcopter, quadrotor, etc. FAA regulations apply to UAS regardless of size or weight.
-A “small UAS” qualifying for operation pursuant to Part 107 consists of a small unmanned aircraft (which, as defined by statute and regulation, is an unmanned aircraft weighing less than 55 pounds including everything that is onboard) and the equipment necessary for the safe and efficient operation of that aircraft.
+A “small UAS” (sUAS) qualifying for operation pursuant to Part 107 consists of a small unmanned aircraft weighing less than 55 pounds including everything that is onboard and the equipment necessary for the safe and efficient operation of that aircraft.

 - Aircraft takeoff and landings and the noise associated with them generally create a distraction and have the potential to interfere with instruction and research on all university campuses;

-- Aircraft may pose other unacceptable risks to the community including invasion of privacy, unauthorized solicitations, distracted driving, and more.
+- Aircraft may pose other unacceptable risks to the community such as invasion of privacy, unauthorized solicitations, and distracted driving; and

 Authorization to Operate an Aircraft (including UAS)

-- All members of the University community are personally responsible for complying with FAA regulations, state and federal laws, and university policies with respect to the operation of UAS, whether the use is personal, recreational, or for University business or research.
+- All members of the university community are personally responsible for complying with FAA regulations, state and federal laws, and university policies with respect to the operation of an aircraft, whether the use is personal, recreational, or for university business or research.

-- For all civil operations under Part 107:
+- For all sUAS operations under Part 107: